Recoskie/JDasm/docs/Basics.md

 <br />

 The speed at which each value is recorded is called the sample rate in hertz.
-Which is how many points we are recording in one second.
+Which is how many sample points we are recording in one second.

 <br />